Benedek4000/eng130_week4_project/README.md

 docker run -d -p 5000:5000 abishek726/test-python-app-111
 ```

-4. If you got to `localhost:5000` in the browser the website should be running
+4. If you go to `localhost:5000` in the browser the website should be running

 ## Toolset